cbsudux/Mumbai-slum-segmentation/index.md

 ![kurla result](/assets/images/kurla-result_2.png)

-The Kurla-Ghatokopar slums (above) are one of the first things you see when you land in Mumbai, given the proximity to the Chhatrapati Shivaji Maharaj International Airport.
+The Kurla-Ghatokopar slums (above) are one of the first things you see when you land in Mumbai, given their proximity to the Chhatrapati Shivaji Maharaj International Airport.

 <div class="video">
     <figure>